Screamer (video game)

-Screamer is an racing video game for MS-DOS compatible operating systems.
+Screamer is a racing video game for MS-DOS compatible operating systems.
 The game uses texture mapped polygon-modelled tracks and cars and shares some elements with Namco's 1993 Ridge Racer.
 A sequel, Screamer 2, was released in 1996.

 GOG.com released an emulated version for Windows in 2009 and Mac OS X in 2012.

+A new reboot of the series was announced at the Game Awards 2024.

 Gameplay

+The gameplay of screamer is an arcade circuit based game, typical for racing games of its time.

+Screamer is rather overexaggerated in gameplay, showing the player what way the car was leaning by showing the vehicle harshly leaning in either direction when at higher speeds.
+The gameplay also allowed for the player to crash, showing an in game animation of the car flipping and landing on its wheels.

+The games handling mechanics are described as rather "drifty".
+The standard 'arcade' mode in Screamer is a 3 lap race against AI opponents with the goal of getting 1st place.